chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/Alberta_Ballet_Technical_Report.md

 These metrics should be interpreted in context.
 The relatively high standard deviations reflect genuine variability in predictive performance across different time periods and production types.
 Some validation folds, particularly Fold 1 with an MAE of 1,542 tickets and a negative R-squared value, reveal periods where the model struggled, likely due to unusual market conditions or structural changes in audience behaviour.
 Conversely, Fold 5 achieved an MAE of only 166 tickets, demonstrating excellent predictive accuracy for certain periods.
 This variability underscores the importance of understanding model predictions as probabilistic estimates rather than certainties.
 ## 0.5 Pipeline Architecture
 The system follows a clear data pipeline that transforms raw historical records into actionable forecasts.
 Historical sales data, including past shows with their ticket counts and remount flags, flows into the system alongside external signals from sources like Google Trends, YouTube, Spotify, and the Bank of Canada.
 The feature engineering stage, implemented across multiple Python modules in the features/ directory, transforms this raw data into predictive features using both domain knowledge and statistical techniques.
-These engineered features then flow into the model training process, managed by train_safe_model.py, which uses XGBoost regression combined with SHAP analysis for explainability.
+These engineered features then flow into the model training process, managed by train_safe_model.py, which uses constrained Ridge regression (as of December 2024) combined with SHAP analysis for explainability.
 The training process produces model artefacts saved in various formats, including serialised model files, JSON metadata, PNG visualisations, and Parquet files containing detailed SHAP values.
 Finally, the scoring interface provided by service/forecast.py loads these artefacts and generates predictions for new titles or scenarios.
 This architecture reflects a thoughtful balance between sophistication and maintainability.
 The separation of feature engineering, training, and inference concerns allows for independent development and testing of each component.
 The use of standard file formats and clear directory structures facilitates both reproducibility and integration with downstream systems.
 ## 0.6 Strategic Context
 The Title Scoring App represents a sophisticated application of machine learning to a challenging business problem.
 Ballet companies must programme seasons months or years in advance, committing substantial resources based on uncertain demand forecasts.
 Traditional approaches rely heavily on institutional knowledge and artistic intuition, both valuable but difficult to systematise or audit.
 This system complements human judgement with quantitative analysis, providing a structured framework for evaluating programming options.